-Please note: Restaurants and bars are currently operating at 50% with socially distanced tables of 8 or less and have a 10pm last call/service.
+Please note: Restaurants and bars may have capacity limits and abridged hours.
 Please check directly with places of interest for updates.
 Masks are required everywhere.

 Take a walk down Honky Tonk Highway and into one of the bars.
 Order a drink and dance around to live music all day, any day.